odoo/documentation/accounting/overview/process_overview/supplier_bill.rst

 From here, you can click directly on a vendors name to open up the details of all outstanding bills and the amounts due, or you can annotate any line for managements information.
-At any point in time while you’re looking through the report, you can print directly to Excel or PDF and get exactly what you see on the screen.
+At any point in time while you're looking through the report, you can print directly to Excel or PDF and get exactly what you see on the screen.

 .. seealso::